Submitty/submitty.github.io/_docs/sysadmin/configuration/self_account_creation.md

 * If `require_name` is true, then the `user_id` must start with and contain a certain amount of characters from the given name and/or family name.

-* If the user does not have the character amount for the given part of the name, then !add fix!
+* If the user does not have the character amount for the given part of the name, it will accept shorter usernames. (e.g. James Wo -> woja, and James Joseph -> joseja)

 * `given_first` determines whether the given name or family name must come first. (e.g. Test User -> userte vs teuser)